4.15. Advanced Topics

 RT.rays.p_list[22:25, :, 2]

-Access the ray section lengths for the fourth section:
+Access the ray section lengths for the fourth section of each ray:

 RT.rays.ray_lengths()[:, 3]